mo1ein/jobname/src/autoshenas.md

 - Are there any APIs that are not stateless?

-- Do you familar with NoSQL?
+- Do you familiar with NoSQL?

 - Are you familiar with Postgres?